Backtalk: Times readers sound off on the Seattle arena situation, Safeco Field and F.X. McRory’s

 A special sports bar

 The perfect place it was!
 So, so, so happy to know Mick McHugh plans to relocate F.X.
-McRory’s, because it is definitely is part of Seattle sports history.
+McRory’s, because it is definitely part of Seattle sports history.

 St. Patrick’s Day at F.X.
 McRory’s is a must.